jyoungblood/stereo/readme.md

 STEREO is a "full stack" tool kit designed to make the process of developing dynamic server-rendered web applications significantly easier and more enjoyable.

-It's designed for solo developers working in "small scale" environments.
+It's primarily intended for solo developers working in "small scale" environments.
 While it produces a reliable final product, this configuration focuses on developer velocity, making it easy to provide value quickly without introducing unnecessary technical overhead.